 In the book’s acknowledgments, dated March 1985, Morley continued: “I have to thank the three other members of David’s family who were all equally generous in their agreement to talk to me, again without any demand for control or even sight of the manuscript: David’s widow Hjördis, his sister Grizel, and his younger son James.”
 Hjördis for one got more than she bargained for.

 ‘The Other Side of the Moon’ was published in October 1985.
-Hjördis’ reaction was revealed in December by Larry Fields of the Philadelphia News:
+Hjördis’ reaction was revealed by Larry Fields of the Philadelphia News:

 “David Niven’s widow Hjördis is furious at author Sheridan Morley for tattling in his ‘The Other Side of the Moon’ biography that Niven towards the end of his life had a secret mistress in London as well as a secret love in Frump City.”
 [Frump City = New York?
 Doesn’t sound like a compliment.]
-Fields also tacked on that the Hjördis / Rainier rumours were appearing again.
+For an encore, Fields tacked on the old Hjördis / Rainier rumour.
 Oh, give it a break!

-In the same month, Dick Kleiner of NEA quoted Sheridan Morley as saying that all he had heard from Hjördis and Jamie after the book’s publication was “a thunderous silence”.
+In December 1985, Dick Kleiner of NEA quoted Sheridan Morley as saying that all he had heard from Hjördis and Jamie after the book’s publication was “a thunderous silence”.

 “He did receive what he calls ‘an icily polite’ note, wishing him well, from David Junior,” Kleiner wrote, “and also ‘a nice letter’ from David’s sister Grizel, saying ‘David is in there.'”
 Well, it still says something that Grizel liked the book.